 My wife keeps some of our framed wedding photos on the wall of our family room.
 Even though the 1980s hairstyles and clothes are horribly out of date, we display those pictures to remind ourselves that we made a covenant with God and with each other on April 28, 1984.
 We invited Him to make us one, and we know that the grace He gave us to stay married for 30 years can last a lifetime.
 He can do the same for you.

-J. Lee Grady is the former editor of Charisma and the director of The Mordecai Project (themordecaiproject.org).
-You can follow him on Twitter at leegrady.
-His latest book is Fearless Daughters of the Bible.
+J. Lee Grady is the former editor of Charisma.
+You can follow him on Twitter at @leegrady.
+He is the author of Fearless Daughters of the Bible and other books.